Active-class patrol boat: 2021 sinking of Alert

-It has been reported that the former USCGC Alert (WMEC-127) sank on 1 November 2021 west of the I5 Bridge in Portland, Oregon in the Colombia River after being moored off Hayden Island.
-The ship fell into disrepair after a homeless encampment moved onboard, hampering hopes for preservation.
-The homeless groups and dock were removed December 2020, although officials had no long term plan for the ship as potential costs were too high.
+It has been reported that the former USCGC Alert (WMEC-127) sank on 1 November 2021 west of the I5 Bridge in Portland, Oregon in the Columbia River after being moored off Hayden Island.
+The ship fell into disrepair after a homeless encampment moved on board, hampering hopes for preservation.
+The homeless groups and dock were removed December 2020, although officials had no long-term plan for the ship as potential costs were too high.
 The vessel was heavily damaged by graffiti and stripped parts.
 Although not fully sunk, a light on top of the pilothouse can be seen in images as the ship rests in mud.
 No cause of sinking has been announced.